dmsc/tbxl-parser/README.md

 - The input is case insensitive (uppercase, lowercase and mixed case is supported).

+- Some of the extra statements from _Turbo Basic XL_ are supported even in _Atari BASIC_ output mode, those are converted to equivalent forms:

+  - Multi-line `IF`/`ENDIF` statements are converted to `IF`/`THEN`.

+  - The `%0` to `%3` tokens are converted to the numbers 0 to 3.

+  - `PUT` without I/O channel is converted to `PUT #16`.
+This relies on a bug in _Atari BASIC_ that makes I/O channel 16 equal to 0.

+  - String constants are converted to decimal constants.

 - There are parsing *directives* added, that consist on lines starting with a dollar sign `$`.
 A list of available directives documented bellow.